gallilmaimon/LUNATC/README.md

 1) IMDB - download from this [link](https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz), and extract the zip in the data/aclImdb folder.

 2) Toxic-Wikipedia - download test_labels.csv.zip, test.csv.zip, train.csv.zip from [here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data), and extract them in the data/toxic folder.
+3) PUBMED - for full reproducibility we suggest you use our provided parsed dataset.
+If you want te reproduce it (with updated files for instance) download the new xmls from pubmed and use the code in data/parse Pumbed.ipynb.

 Preprocessing the texts, and training the model:
 - The [data/preprocess-data](https://github.com/gallilmaimon/LUNATC/blob/master/data/preprocess%20data.ipynb) shows how to get from each of the datasets downloaded to a single format suitable for training a BERT or word-LSTM classifier.